FreeFem/FreeFem-doc/docs/introduction/installation.md

 !!!note
 	The variable `:::freefem verbosity` changes the level of internal printing (0: nothing unless there are syntax errors, 1: few, 10: lots, etc. ...), the default value is 2.

-	The include files are searched from the `:::freefem includepath` list and the load files are searched from the `:::freefem loadpath` list.
+	The included files are found in the `:::freefem includepath` list and the load files are found in the `:::freefem loadpath` list.

 The syntax of the file is: